Municipal Sample Bylaws

 What is a bylaw?

 Bylaws are laws made by a municipality in accordance with municipal legislation.
-Municipal councils can pass bylaws that govern processes within their council and bylaws that govern activities and processes within the municipality.
-Bylaws are binding and can be enforced with penalties.
-Bylaws can be enforced through the public justice system.
+Municipal councils pass bylaws that govern municipal operations and service delivery.
+Bylaws are binding and can be enforced with penalties or through the public justice system.

 How is a bylaw passed by council?